eliotstock/host/STAKING.md

     1. Use the [redacted] SSH public key from GitHub
     1. No extra snaps
 1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
+1. Partition and mount the big drive
+    1. `lsblck` and confirm the big drive isn't mounted yet and is called `sda`
+    1. `sudo parted --list` and confirm it's not partitioned yet
+    1. `sudo fdisk /dev/sda`, `n` for new partition, `p` for primary, `1`, default first sector, default last sector, `w` to write.
+    1. `sudo parted /dev/sda`, `mklabel gpt`, `unit TB`, `mkpart`, `primary`, `ext4`, `0`, `2`, `print` and check output, `quit`.
+    1. Format the partition: `sudo mkfs -t ext4 /dev/sda`
+    1. Get the UUID for the drive from `sudo blkid`
+    1. Add something like this to the bottom of `/etc/fstab`: `/dev/disk/by-uuid/8723beb1-8bb4-4a34-8c01-c309361eedc5 /data ext4 defaults 0 2`
+    1. `sudo mount -a` and confirm the drive is mounted with `ls -lah /data`
+    1. Make the drive writable by your user with `sudo chown -R [USERNAME]:[USERNAME] /data`
+    1. `df -H` and confirm the drive is there and mostly free space
+    1. Reboot and make sure the drive mounts again
 1. Disable `cloud-init`
     1. `sudo touch /etc/cloud/cloud-init.disabled`
     1. `sudo reboot`